home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 - Switch: Actuate a siren, strobe, buzzer or relay module.
 - Sensor: Periodic measurements from DHT temperature/humidity sensors and DS18B20 temperature sensors.

 This integration uses the [SSDP](/integrations/ssdp) integration, which must be enabled for device discovery to work.
-If you don't want to use ssdp you'll need to manually provide the IP and Port information for each Konnected Panel.
+If you don't want to use SSDP you'll need to manually provide the IP and Port information for each Konnected Panel.
 The IP/Port info can be found using the Konnected mobile app.

 <div class='note info'>